Script Note: Don’t intimidate script readers with big text blocks

 Order of The Court by L. Norton

-Another strategic note: Big blocks of text like this are intimidating to readers.
+Oy vey!
+Big blocks of text like the one below are intimidating to readers…

 Music starts playing.
 The curtains open and Maxwell steps up to the microphone.
 Behind him four FEMALE DANCERS in their early-twenties, dance across the stage in skin tight clothing.
 The crowd goes crazy.
 The performance is going smoothly until Maxwell rips his tee-shirt off, flexes his muscles and throws the torn shirt into the crowd.
 All hell breaks loose as a group of Teenage Girls begin to fight over the pieces of Maxwell’s shirt.
 Maxwell yells into the microphone.